JOBR0/PerceiverIO_Pytorch/README.md

-### Input preprocessors
+### Input preprocessors (optional)
 Input preprocessors take the raw input data and preprocess it so that it can be queried by the first cross-attention.
-This can be something like creating patches from an image.
-Usually positional encodings are added by the preprocessor.
-Instead of using a preprocessor, the inputs can also be processed externally.
+This can be e.g. something like creating patches from an image.
+Usually positional encodings are incorporated by the preprocessor.
+Instead of using a preprocessor, the inputs can also be processed manually.

-### Output postprocessors
+### Output postprocessors (optional)
-Output postprocessors take the final output of the perceiver and process it to the final format.
+Output postprocessors take the final output of the perceiver and process it to obtain the desired output format.

 ### Output queries
 Ouput queries create the features that are used to query the final latent representation of the perceiver to produce the output.
-They are passed the preprocessed input so that they can use it if desired.
-They also usually add positional encodings.
+They obtain the preprocessed input as an argument so that they can use it if desired.
+They also usually incorporate positional encodings.

 ###Multiple modalities